Malik-ikrash/Time_series_incident_prediction/README.md

 * It is robust to noise
 * It requires minimal preprocessing

-The model predicts the **probability of an incident occurring within the prediction horizon**.
+The model predicts the probability of an incident occurring within the prediction horizon.

 An alert is raised if this probability exceeds a defined threshold.